LAWLZXDD/LAWLZXDD/README.md

 🎖️ Active Duty service member going on 10 years.
 Served with XVIII Airborne Corps(4 years) and 1st Special Forces Group(3 years).

-🎓Currently an Instructor teaching new recruits about Computer Hardware, Network Configuration of Cisco Routers/Switches, VMware Fundamentals, Windows 10 & Server 2016, Limux Redhat 6 and CentOS 10. 🎒
+🎓Currently an Instructor teaching new recruits about Computer Hardware, Network Configuration of Cisco Routers/Switches, VMware Fundamentals, Windows 10 & Server 2016, Linux Redhat 6 and CentOS 10. 🎒

 💻 Spent most of my time has a System/Network admin working towards a Cybersecurity role 🔒.